What do gravitational-wave observations tell us about Luminous Red Novae?: Introduction

 \section{Introduction}

-The common-envelope evolution (CEE) phase of a binary star system is where two stars orbit each other inside a common gaseous envelope produced by unstable mass transfer~\citep{Paczynski76}.
-The drag exerted by the gas on the binary leads to rapid decay of the orbit, producing tight binaries as end products of this evolution.
-Such tight binaries can potentially produce a compact binary system, such as a binary neutron star (BNS) or a neutron star-black hole (NSBH) \citep[see, e.g., ][for reviews]{IvanovaRev2013, Postnov:2014tza}.
-However, due to the complexity of the physics involved and the limited observations, the theoretical understanding of CEE remains an open problem in modern astronomy.
+The common-envelope evolution (CEE) phase of a binary star system is the phase in which two stars orbit each other within a common gaseous envelope produced by unstable mass transfer \citep{Paczynski1976}.
+The drag exerted by the gas on the binary leads to rapid orbital decay, producing tight binaries as end products of this evolution.
+Such tight binaries can potentially produce a compact binary system, such as a binary neutron star (BNS) or a neutron star-black hole (NSBH) \citep[see, e.g., ][for reviews]{Ivanova2013, Postnov2014}.
+However, due to the complexity of the underlying physics and limited observations, the theoretical understanding of CEE remains an open problem in modern astronomy.
 It is, therefore, essential that we utilise all available observational data to comprehend this intriguing phase of binary evolution.
-While there are observations of close binary systems that can be explained only if one invokes a CEE, the most direct signature of this phase is perhaps the Luminous Red Novae \citep[LRNe;][]{kasliwal2011discovery,pastorello2019luminous}.
+While there are observations of close binary systems that can be explained only if one invokes a CEE, the most direct signature of this phase is perhaps the Luminous Red Novae \citep[LRNe;][]{kasliwal2011,pastorello2019}.
 These are a class of transients whose absolute magnitudes lie between novae and supernovae ($-16\leq M_V\leq -10$), which are widely believed to be associated with the CEE of a binary star system.

-The most likely outcomes of a CEE are a tighter stellar binary via ejection of the common envelope (CE), or the merger of the two stars~\citep{Politano2010, tylenda2005evolution, pastorello2019luminous,Howitt:2019vik, karambelkar2023volumetric}.
+The most likely outcomes of a CEE are the merger of the two stars, or a tighter stellar binary via ejection of the common envelope \citep[CE;][]{Politano2010, tylenda2005, pastorello2019,Howitt2019, karambelkar2023}.
+Observational evidence for merger-induced LRNe is most compellingly provided by V1309 Scorpii, whose pre-outburst photometric evolution directly revealed the inspiral and subsequent merger of a contact binary system \citep{tylenda2011}.
 If the CEE leads to the formation of a tighter stellar binary, it can further evolve to form a BNS or NSBH binary.
 Mergers of such compact binaries in the nearby universe are detectable by the current-generation gravitational-wave (GW) interferometers LIGO, Virgo and KAGRA \citep[LVK;][]{aligo,avirgo,KAGRA}.
 In this Letter, we examine how GW observations, in conjunction with LRNe, can provide a crucial handle on this phenomenon.